DanielSpaniel8/file-rift/README.md

 Configuring FileRift is done using `config.py`.
 Most of the settings have comments explaining them.

 ## Syntax
-File Rift decodes files into a custom format, which looks similar to a markup language.
+FileRift decodes files into a custom format, which looks similar to a markup language.

 ```
 # comment